odys-z/odys-z.github.io/sphinx/notes/dev-op/survey.rst

-Communities where data have close semantic relationships, e. g. giant organizations who build and extend their service upon each other, sharing common business achievements, but is difficult to plan an enterprise-wide data bus service.
+Communities where data have close semantic relationships, e. g. giant organizations who build and extend their service upon each other, sharing common business achievements, but it is difficult to plan an enterprise-wide data bus service.

-A typical gas and oil company can be such a good example, of which their departments, engineering, analysing, etc., are depending on each other's data services.
+A typical gas and oil company can be such a good example, of which their departments, engineering, analysing, etc., are depending on each other's data services, while everyone needs their special knowledge for optimization locally.